msk-nightly/awesome-lan/README.md

 ## Services

 ### Mesh VPN
 Turn any set of computers in any environment into a LAN.
-Can also be done using softwares dedicated to common VPN Protocols (i.e., Wireguard, IPSec, OpenVPN, etc.) (Cross-platform)
+(Cross-platform)
 * [ZeroTier](https://www.zerotier.com/)
 * [Tailscale](https://tailscale.com/)

+Note: This can also be done using softwares dedicated to common VPN Protocols (i.e., Wireguard, IPSec, OpenVPN, etc.)

 ### Remote Desktop Access
 * [TightVNC](https://www.tightvnc.com/) (Windows)
 * [Remmina](https://remmina.org/) (Linux)